 I am sure you will think of other things to plan for based on your organization and migration project, because there are never two the same.

-What I will never stress enough, is that you need a plan and a roadmap, otherwise you will be stuck in the never-ending migration cycle, where at some point, someone is going to get mad and say that’s it.
+What I will never stress enough, is that you need a plan and a roadmap—otherwise you'll be stuck in the never-ending migration cycle where, at some point, someone will get mad and say, "That’s it."